AlexDiego123/AlexDiego123/README.md

 Hi 👋

-👥 I'm a programmer from Italy that codes Discord and Telegram Bots.
+👥 I'm a programmer from Italy and i code mainly Discord and Telegram Bots but occasionally i do also other random things.

 🕹 I like to play a lot of videogames like Minecraft,Roblox,Euro Truck Simulator 2 and Oxygen Not Included.